-ombining taxonomic groups into feeding groups can increase the spatial coverage of a suitable baseline, but consideration is needed when choosing how to aggregate.
+Care must be taken when combining taxonomic groups into feeding groups in order to increase the spatial coverage of a suitable baseline.
 Often, studies have used averages of all primary consumers or averages of all basal resources as baselines to increase spatial coverage, but our synthesis indicates that averages of all primary consumers or basal resources do not reliably remove background variability of δ15N on TP estimates (Table 1).
 This may be because taxonomic groups may include species with different feeding ecologies that change in abundance along environmental gradients.
-We found that basal resources responded differently to the geographic variations, which also may explain why averages of all basal resources are unreliable as well (Fig. 4a-b).
+We found that basal resources responded differently to the geographic variations, which also may explain why averages of all basal resources were unreliable as well (Fig. 4a-b).
 Generally, averaging all the primary consumers did a better job at correctly reducing or removing the background variation than the average of all the basal resources (Fig 7, Table 1).
 But averaging all the primary consumers resulted in overcorrected TP estimates and a negative slope along the longitudinal gradient for white sucker (Fig. 7).
 Additionally, averaging all the primary consumers did not successfully remove the background variation on TP estimates of the two fish species analyzed in Danish Lowland Streams (Table 1; Kristensen et al., 2016).
 Feeding groups (particularly Filterers) present a promising alternative to averaging all the basal resources or primary consumers (Table 1).
 Filterers correctly reduced or removed the background variation associated with the longitudinal gradient in our study and was the only feeding group to remove the background variation for one of the fish in Danish Lowland Streams (Table 1; Kristensen et al., 2016).
+Furthermore, collecting and processing samples of filter feeders such as Simuliidae is much easier than collecting and processing samples of basal resources.

-Our study region was primary located in the Rocky Mountain and upper regions of the Great Plains, so in the middle to lower reaches of the Great Plains it is likely that optimal baseline will change as dominant taxonomic and feeding groups change along the larger longitudinal gradient.
-For example, the relative dominance of certain taxonomic groups nested within feeding groups may change.
+Our study was done in the transition between the Rocky Mountains and the Great Plains of central North America.
+Optimal baselines may differ for other regions with different dominant taxonomic and feeding groups.
 The optimal baseline in our study region, Simuliidae, is also the dominant filterer.
-Other filterers like bivalves are uncommon and rare in our region (see, Corbiculidae, Fig. 2a).
-Because of temperature and habitat preference, Simuliidae become less common and abundant at lower reaches and bivalves typically become more common and abundant.
-Similar things occur with feeding groups.
+Other filterers like bivalves were uncommon and rare in our region (see, Corbiculidae, Fig. 2a).
+Because of temperature and habitat preference, Simuliidae become less widespread and abundant at lower elevations whereas bivalves typically become more widespread and abundant.
+Similar changes occur with feeding groups.
 The River Continuum Concept suggests that feeding ecologies change predictably along the longitudinal gradient based upon the relative amount and type of autochthonous or allochthonous resources (Vannote et al., 1980).
 Indeed, at our regional scale, we found that Shredders were insufficiently distributed because they were primarily located in the upper reaches of our region where riparian vegetation cover was highest.
-In the lower elevation St. Lawrence watershed, the feeding groups Filterers and Shredders were insufficiently distributed, so Grazers became important baseline (Anderson & Cabana, 2007).
-Because optimal baselines may change further down the longitudinal gradient, further studies should identify suitable baselines for these regions.
+In the lower elevation St. Lawrence watershed, the feeding groups Filterers and Shredders were insufficiently distributed, so Grazers became the most important baseline (Anderson & Cabana, 2007).
+Because basal resources and feeding groups change along longitudinal stream gradients, optimal baseline groups for isotopic food web studies will also likely differ along such gradients.

 For suitable baselines to track background variation in δ15N, taxonomic groups should exhibit low omnivory which can be estimated by measuring mean within site variation in δ15N.
-In our study, Simuliidae, Baetidae, and Heptaganeidae had the lowest mean within site variability in δ15N relative to other taxonomic groups indicating it had the lowest degree of omnivory.
-Exploring low CV relative to other taxonomic or feeding groups appears to be an effective criterion when identifying suitable baselines of background variation in δ15N values.
+In our study, Simuliidae, Baetidae, and Heptaganeidae had the lowest mean within site variability (CV) in δ15N relative to other taxonomic groups indicating they had the lowest degree of omnivory.
+Comparing CV values among taxonomic or feeding groups appears to be an effective criterion for identifying suitable baselines of background variation in δ15N values.